dinodn/ec2-wp/README.md

 TO DEPLOY :

-1) ENSURE KEYS ARE ADDED AS MENTIONED IN POINT I.A
+*1) ENSURE KEYS ARE ADDED AS MENTIONED IN POINT I.A*

 2) RUN terraform plan to see the computing path